 4. Show Them Opportunities to Create

-When you’re seeking a creative professional, you don’t want someone who is just looking for a decent paycheck, you want to see their eyes gleam at the potential to work on something they truly enjoy.
+When you’re seeking a creative professional, you don’t want someone who is just looking for a decent paycheck, you want to see their eyes gleam at the potential of working on something they truly enjoy.
 Talk about the chances that they’ll have to build, create, and rework within their respective field and see how they react.
 If they have a true passion for their particular craft, they’ll be emphatic to share their thoughts and listen to what you have to offer.
-Better yet, let a fellow creative manager or senior partake in the interview process to further emphasize what you have to offer.
+Better yet, let a fellow creative manager or senior designer partake in the interview process to further emphasize what you have to offer.

 5. Pay For What You Want